The Big 5 - Municipal Housing Platform

-- Legalizing construction of four storey multiplexes across the city as-of-right
+- Legalizing construction of four storey 6-unit multiplexes across the city as-of-right.

-- Permitting low-rise and mid-rise apartment buildings as a minimum as-of-right zoning permission on neighbourhood main streets, local transit routes and in the interior of neighbourhoods well-served by transit.
+- Permitting low-rise and mid-rise apartment buildings as a minimum as-of-right zoning permission on neighbourhood main streets, local transit routes and in the interior of wealthy neighbourhoods well-served by local transit.

 - Permitting high-rise apartment buildings as a minimum zoning permission within Major Transit Station Areas (MTSAs).

-- Allowing more mixed-use and “corner stores” in residential neighbourhoods.
+- Allowing more mixed-use and small businesses in residential neighbourhoods.